 Dr. Lin received a BS in Biochemistry from the Nanjing University, Nanjing, P.R.China.
 He received a PhD in Cell Biology from the Institute of Genetics and Developmental Biology, Chinese Academy of Sciences, Beijing, P.R.China.

 From 2008-2010, Dr. Lin was a Visiting Fellow at the National Institute of Arthritis and Musculoskeletal and Skin, National Institutes of Health, Bethesda, MD.
 He has been with the University of Pittsburgh since 2010, as a Postdoctoral Associate and a Research Instructor.
 In 2017, he received the University of Pittsburgh Innovator Award.
-He holds 3 Chinese patents, 1 European patent, and has applied for 2 U.S. patents.
+He currently holds 4 patents.

-Dr. Lin is a member of the Society for Biomaterials, the Orthopaedic Research Society, and the Tissue Engineering and Regenerative Medicine International Society.
-He is a reviewer for several journals, including but not limited to, Biomaterials Science, Journal of Materials Chemistry B, and Stem Cell Research and Therapy.
+Dr. Lin is a member of the Orthopaedic Research Society, the Biomedical Engineering Society, and the Tissue Engineering and Regenerative Medicine International Society.
+In addition to being an Editorial Board Member of the Frontiers in Bioengineering and Biotechnology – TE&RM, he is also a reviewer for several journals, including but not limited to, Biomaterials, Tissue Engineering, Journal of Materials Chemistry B, and Stem Cell Research and Therapy.